gmotzespina/expo-rn-ts-template/readme.md

 `tslin.json` - Configuration that checks for linting errors in typescript `scripts/run_setup.sh` - Bash script that installs `commitlint` globally on your machine.
 More information about `commitlint` further down on this file.
 `commitlint.config.js` - Commitlint configuration file.
+- `/.github/workflows/nodejs.yml` - Basic workflow that checks that the linting of your commit is correct.

 ## Added dependencies